-Instead of selling the lessons of your course individually, you can offer them at packages differentiating them in terms of ability and level of knowledge e.g. beginner’s level, intermediate level, expert level.
-This adds more credibility and provides more options which are better suited to the learning needs and existing knowledge of your students.
+Instead of selling the lessons of your course individually, you can offer them, at packages differentiating them in terms of ability and level of knowledge e.g. beginner’s level, intermediate level, expert level.
+This adds more credibility and provides more options that are better suited to the learning needs and existing knowledge of your students.

 3 It builds student/customer engagement:

 The gradual delivery of lessons allows students to follow their own pace of learning instead of overwhelming with course materials all at once.
 This way you help to maintain your customer lead as it gives students another reason to keep coming back – or better yet, something to look forward to.

 4 It creates more trust:

 A school that offers learning materials offered in stages may be considered as more valuable as opposed to one that offers all the course materials at one go.
 This provides proof that your online school is well-thought-out and provides a professional service with a plan-out schedule on lesson delivery.

 With drip-feeding, you protect yourself and your content from money-back guarantees because it allows enough information for students to see and try the product, but you don’t give them everything right away.
 This way you force them to work at your own pace without allowing them to speed through the course.